 Annapolis home prices are not only among the most expensive in Maryland, but Annapolis real estate also consistently ranks among the most expensive in America.

-Annapolis is a decidedly white-collar city, with fully 87.77% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Annapolis is a city of professionals, service providers, and managers.
-There are especially a lot of people living in Annapolis who work in management occupations (13.94%), food service (10.75%), and sales jobs (8.78%).
+Annapolis is a decidedly white-collar city, with fully 85.36% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Annapolis is a city of professionals, managers, and service providers.
+There are especially a lot of people living in Annapolis who work in management occupations (13.15%), sales jobs (10.56%), and business and financial occupations (8.16%).

 Also of interest is that Annapolis has more people living here who work in computers and math than 95% of the places in the US.